2007 British Indoor Athletics Championships

 The 2007 British Indoor Athletics Championships was the 1st edition of the national championship in indoor track and field for the United Kingdom, organised by UK Athletics.
 It replaced the AAA Indoor Championships run by the Amateur Athletic Association of England, which had been the de facto national indoor championship since 1935.
-It was held from 10–11 February at the English Institute of Sport, Sheffield, England.
+It was held from 10 to 11 February at the English Institute of Sport, Sheffield, England.
 A total of 24 events (divided evenly between the sexes) were contested over the two-day competition.